inlets/inlets-operator/README.md

 Whilst 5 USD is cheaper than a "Cloud Load Balancer", this tool is for users who cannot get incoming connections due to their network configuration, not for saving money vs. public cloud.

+You can configure the operator to use either of our tunnels: inlets OSS for L7 HTTP traffic, or inlets PRO which adds L4 TCP support, automatic encryption with TLS and can enable the use of an IngressController and cert-manager directly from your laptop or private cloud.

 ## Status and backlog

 The inlets-operator automates cloud host provisioning to run inlets or inlets-pro to expose internal services to the Internet.